 Again, with strictly finger brushes, it is iffy on whether or not your pet will be cooperative enough for them to work if you haven’t previously or regularly cleaned their teeth.
 If this product doesn’t’ work for you, Bodhi does offer a moneyback guarantee.

-10. Virbac Dual Ended Toothbrush
+10. Virbac Dual Ended Toothbrush for Dogs

 The bristles are much softer.
 Thus, they are a lot less durable as well.
 With even slightly vigorous pressure, it causes the bristles to fray and lose shape.
 This won’t be the right choice if your dog requires forceful cleaning.